Web-dut-2023/intro-to-git-hmy21/Final Homework/README.md

 #### First Page

 It is a navigation page.
-IF you want  to inspect all the trains or you are an administrator, you would be satisfied in this page.
-Find a picture from internet as its background picture, write a single CSS file.
+If you want to inspect all the trains or you are an administrator, you will be satisfied on this page.
+Find a picture from the internet as its background picture, and write a single CSS file.

 Oh shit.
 I forgot my password...

 #### Database

-passenger add column: contact.
+passenger adds a column: contact.

 #### Add different ticket shows

-The quantity of tickets: >5 ?  green; >0 <5? red; =0?  grey.
+The number of tickets: >5 ?  green; >0 <5? red; =0?  grey.

 #### Add search function

-Although I have wrote the function and JS file, it didn't have  any reaction...
+Although I have written the function and JS file, it didn't have any reaction...

 #### Thinking and Problems

 The "group" in the Django administration is useless?
 What is its function?

-In the administration page, the first name and the last name is in a long distance.
+On the administration page, the first name and the last name are in a long distance.

-Why it not change to what I set in my CSS file?
+Why did it not change to what I set in my CSS file?

-Administration connect to the "submit"
+Administration connects to the "submit"